Luís Viana Filho: Political career

+Academic career

-Professor of Private International Law and History of Brazil at the Federal University of Bahia.
-As a historian, he published some books.
+Filho became a Professor of Private International Law and History of Brazil at the Federal University of Bahia.
+As a historian, he published a number of books.

 He was a member of the Historical and Geographic Institute of Bahia; the Academia de Letras da Bahia; meritorious member of the Brazilian Historical and Geographic Institute; corresponding member of the International Academy of Portuguese Culture, the Academy of Sciences of Lisbon and the Portuguese Academy of History.